A new Alberta Opportunity stream is open for individuals seeking a nomination under the Alberta Immigrant Nominee Program (AINP).

 As a ‘base’ stream under the Provincial Nominee Program (PNP), applications will be processed outside of the Express Entry selection system.
 Alberta has a dedicated AINP Express Entry stream, through which it can nominate candidates in the federal Express Entry pool.

+All candidates for the AINP Opportunity stream must apply through the AINP Online Portal.
 Alberta began receiving applications under this stream as of June, 2018.
 The stream replaced the now-closed Employer-Driven stream and the Strategic Recruitment stream.

 Alberta Opportunity Stream selection criteria